-And, like other nuts, they can be used to make pesto or nut butter.
+Plus, like other nuts, they can be used to make pesto or nut butter.

-You can even try sprinkling them over your favorite oven-baked fish, adding them to your morning granola or making your own dessert crust.
+You can even try sprinkling them over your favorite oven-baked fish, adding them to your morning granola, or making your own dessert crust.

-Summary: Besides being a great snack, pistachios can be used in baking and cooking, adding a green or purple color to various dishes.
+Besides being a great snack, pistachios can be used in baking and cooking, adding a green or purple color to various dishes.

 Pistachios are a great source of healthy fats, fiber, protein, antioxidants, and various nutrients, including vitamin B6 and thiamine.